Om word bound: The meaning of Om

 Yet another hypocritical sap

-Whoever claims that excessive drug use and literary output don’t mix must not be familiar with the beat generation and prolific writings of William S. Burroughs, Ken Kesey and Jack Kerouac.
+Whoever claims that excessive drug use and literary output don’t mix must not be familiar with the Beat Generation and the prolific writings of William S. Burroughs, Ken Kesey and Jack Kerouac.

 William S. Burroughs